Q: Why is the Occupational Therapy Code of Ethics and Ethics Standards (2010) [Code and Ethics Standards] being reviewed?

 - Participate in the OT Connections forum that will be established after the preliminary draft is posted.

-- Provide feedback to your Representative Assembly rep when the revised draft is submitted to them for adoption (late December or early January).
+- Provide feedback to your Representative Assembly Rep when the revised draft is posted in February [updated date]).

 AOTA will keep members updated on these deadlines through AOTA Alerts, OT Practice, and the AOTA website.
 Click here for a link to the Review Process.